 (WordPress Pages Widget settings)

 By default, pages are displayed by title in alphabetical order.
-If you want to display pages using one of the other options, then select a different method from the Sort by: drop-down menu …
+If you want to display pages using one of the other options, then choose a different method from the Sort by: drop-down menu …

-(Pages Widget settings – item sorting options)
+(WordPress Pages Widget settings – sorting options)

-(WordPress Pages Widget settings – exclude pages)
+(Pages Widget settings – exclude pages by ID)

 To add the widget, find a Links widget in the Available Widgets section …